-The hardware requirements for the Flow Filter are low because the analyzed traffic is pre-aggregated by the Flow Sensor.
-If the Flow Filter is used only for reporting and not for software/hardware packet filtering, run it on the same server with the Console.
+The hardware requirements for Flow Filter are very low because the traffic to be analyzed was already preaggregated by Flow Sensor.
+If the Flow Filter is used only for reporting and not for software/hardware packet filtering, run it on the same server that runs the Console.

-The Flow Filter can apply filtering rules just like the Packet Filter.
+Flow Filter can apply filtering rules just like Packet Filter.
 The requirements for software-based and/or hardware-based traffic filtering are listed in the Packet Filter Hardware Requirements section.